 An injured worker who has knee surgery should never be in a rush to settle his workers compensation case until he is confident that the surgery has been successful and he will not require a revision surgery as it is not uncommon for work related knee injuries to require multiple surgeries before the injured worker reaches maximum medical improvement.

 If you have a work related knee injury that requires surgical intervention, you should seek out an experienced workers compensation attorney to make sure that you have received all the benefits you are entitled to and your rights under the Illinois Workers Compensation Act are protected.
 A work related knee surgery case is a complex matter which you should not undertake to handle yourself.
 The workers compensation insurance company has a team of professional claims adjusters and Attorneys working against you in an effort to pay the least amount of money on your claim.
 You need an experienced workers compensation Attorney to help you with your claim.
-Call David N. Rechenberg, who has 28 years of experience battling insurance companies on behalf of injured workers.
+Call David N. Rechenberg at 847-854-7700 for a free consultation.
+David has nearlyt 30 years of experience battling insurance companies on behalf of injured workers.
 Get Dave on your side today.